 For some reason it seems to have been installed backwards with its windowless side facing the road but we cannot alter this.

-Although the electricity supply still exists into the kiosk and is safe under a secure cover, ( This is normal for adopted kiosks) Electricity cannot be used as lighting as it is not going to be necessary.
+The electricity supply still exists into the kiosk and is safe under a secure cover, ( This is normal for adopted kiosks) Electricity cannot be used as lighting as it is not going to be necessary.

 We have installed two secure notice boards inside, fixed to the original phone backboard and replaced the original top windows with ‘Information’ windows.